nordic-rse/nordic-rse.github.io/content/blog/2021-08-11-unconference.md

 The event had 69 registrations from 7 countries (FI,NO,SE,DK,UK,DE,NL).
 Topics ranged from broad (Introduction to Julia, What is R/S/E?, ...) to specific ( Funding for software projects, Development frameworks, Software paper publishing,...) with lots of Q&A and discussions.
-You can find schedule and notes [here](https://nordic-rse.org/events/2021-online-unconference/#schedule) and stay tuned for blogposts and recordings of the invited talks coming in the near future.
+You can find schedule and notes [here](https://nordic-rse.org/events/2021-online-unconference/#schedule) and stay tuned for more blogposts (https://nordic-rse.org/blog/) and recordings of the invited talks coming in the near future.
+Since this was the first event of this format, we learned a lot in the process.
+We definitely want to organize this kind of event again, but will try to bring a bit more order into the submission and decision of talks and discussions.